Finnish phonology: Diphthongs

-The table below lists the conventionally recognized diphthongs in Finnish.
+The table below lists the conventionally postulated diphthongs in Finnish.
 In speech (i.e. phonetically speaking) a diphthong does not sound like a sequence of two different vowels; instead, the sound of the first vowel gradually glides into the sound of the second one with full vocalization lasting through the whole sound.
 That is to say, the two portions of the diphthong are not broken by a pause or stress pattern.
-In Finnish, diphthongs are considered phonemic units, contrasting with both doubled vowels and with single vowels.
-Phonologically, however, Finnish diphthongs usually are analyzed as sequences (this in contrast to languages like English, where the diphthongs are best analyzed as independent phonemes).
+In Finnish, diphthongs contrast with both long vowels and short vowels.
+Phonologically, however, Finnish diphthongs are usually analyzed as sequences of two vowels (this in contrast to languages like English, where the diphthongs are best analyzed as independent phonemes).

 Diphthongs ending in i can occur in any syllable, but those ending in rounded vowels usually occur only in initial syllables, and rising diphthongs are confined to that syllable.
 It is usually taught that diphthongization occurs only with the combinations listed.
 However, there are recognized situations in which other vowel pairs diphthongize.
 For example, in rapid speech the word yläosa ('upper part', from ylä-, 'upper' + osa, 'part') can be pronounced [ˈylæo̯sɑ] (with the diphthong /æo̯/).
 The usual pronunciation is [ˈylæ.ˌosɑ] (with those vowels belonging to separate syllables).

 The diphthongs [ey̯] and [iy̯] are quite rare and mostly found in derivative words, where a derivational affix starting with /y/ (or properly the vowel harmonic archiphoneme /U/) fuses with the preceding vowel, e.g. pimeys 'darkness' from pimeä 'dark' + /-(U)US/ '-ness' and siistiytyä 'to tidy up oneself' from siisti 'tidy' + /-UTU/ (a kind of middle voice) + /-(d)A/ (infinitive suffix).
 Older /*ey̯/ and /*iy̯/ in initial syllables have been shifted to [øy̯] and [yː].

 Opening diphthongs are in standard Finnish only found in root-initial syllables like in words tietää 'to know', takapyörä 'rear wheel' (from taka- 'back, rear' + pyörä 'wheel'; the latter part is secondarily stressed) or luo 'towards'.
 This might make them easier to pronounce as true opening diphthongs [uo̯, ie̯, yø̯] (in some accents even wider opening [uɑ̯, iɑ̯~iæ̯, yæ̯]) and not as centering diphthongs [uə̯, iə̯, yə̯], which are more common in the world's languages.
 The opening diphthongs come from earlier doubled mid vowels: /*oo/ > [uo̯], /*ee/ > [ie̯], /*øø/ > [yø̯].
 Since that time new doubled mid vowels have come to the language from various sources.

 Among the phonological processes operating in Finnish dialects are diphthongization and diphthong reduction.
 For example, Savo Finnish has the phonemic contrast of /ɑ/ vs. /uɑ̯/ vs. /ɑɑ/ instead of standard language contrast of /ɑ/ vs. /ɑɑ/ vs. /ɑu̯/.